 We can't MAKE children obey, unless we're willing to hurt their bodies and break their spirits.
 They have to WANT to cooperate.
 Luckily, our kids

 usually give us the benefit of the doubt and follow our rules, as long as they feel heard and like they have at least a little bit of control or

-Acknowledge her perspective.
-If possible, give her a choice.
+Acknowledge his perspective.
+If possible, give him a choice.

 Sometimes, hearing your child's perspective might even convince you to compromise or change your position.
 That's fine.
 Just explain your reasoning,

 so your child knows that it was his win/win solution that changed your mind, not his obstinacy.

 6. They feel disconnected from us.

 When kids don't follow our lead, it's often because they feel disconnected from us.
 Why on earth would your child feel disconnected?
 Because he was

 away from you all day.
 Or you lost your temper at him this morning.
 Or he's angry at you because you always have the baby on your lap.
 Or you rely

 on timeouts and consequences for discipline, instead of connection.
 Or maybe just because he's a little person in a big world, and that gets scary,

 and all those scary feelings get pushed down inside, where they block the child's ability to lovingly connect.

-Constantly rebuild connection by empathizing with your child's experience, when you're giving a directive and as often as you can.
-Be prepared
+Constantly rebuild connection by empathizing with your child's experience, both when you're giving a directive and as often as you can all day long.

 Be prepared for any upset feelings to surface once your child feels that warm connection more strongly, because that makes your child feel safer.